Association of Performing Arts Professionals

-The Association of Performing Arts Professionals (previously the Association of Performing Arts Presenters, also known as APAP), based in Washington, D.C., is the United States national service, advocacy and membership organization for the performing arts presenting sector and the convener of APAP|NYC, the world's leading gathering of performing arts professionals, every January in New York City.
+The Association of Performing Arts Professionals (previously the Association of Performing Arts Presenters, also known as APAP), based in Washington, D.C., is the United States national service, advocacy and membership organization for the performing arts presenting sector and the convener of an annual convention every January in New York City.

 Founded in 1957, APAP is a 501(c)(3) organization governed by a volunteer board of directors and led by President and CEO Lisa Richards Toney.

 History

 APAP's story begins in the 1950s when college and university concert managers directed their interests toward the educational role of the arts and the unique issues related to professional performing arts on campus.
 Fan Taylor, presenter at the Wisconsin Union Theater, became the founder of APAP.
 The University of Wisconsin in Madison initially housed the staff.

 During the 1960s and 1970s, the presenting field and membership expanded to a variety of organizations, prompting the association to change its name to the Association of College, University and Community Arts Administrators (ACUCAA) in 1973.
 By the mid-1980s, colleges and universities no longer dominated the membership, and the association's spectrum expanded.
 The organization's name was changed to the Association of Performing Arts Presenters in 1988.

-Fan Taylor led the organization for 24 years.
+Fan Taylor led the organization for 24 years, beginning in 1947.
 Bill Dawson succeeded Taylor in 1971 and served until 1986, when Susie Farr became the third executive director until her departure in 1999.
 During her tenure the national office relocated to Washington, D.C.
 Sandra Gibson served as president and CEO from 2000 until 2011.
 In October 2011, the board of directors appointed Mario Garcia Durham as president and CEO, the fifth leader of APAP.

 Membership

-Membership in the association was 29 in 1957; by 1966 it had increased to 275.
-Today APAP has 1,600 organizational and individual members and serves more than 5,000 performing arts professionals every year.
-Today, the association represents the nonprofit and for-profit sectors of the presenting and touring industry of the performing arts in the U.S. and internationally, with member organizations from all 50 U.S. states and at least 50 countries.
+Membership in the association was 29 in 1957; today, APAP has 1,600 organizational and individual members and serves more than 5,000 performing arts professionals every year.
+The association represents the nonprofit and for-profit sectors of the presenting and touring industry of the performing arts in the U.S. and internationally, with member organizations from all 50 U.S. states and at least 50 countries.
 Members include large performing arts centers in major cities, outdoor festivals, rural community-focused organizations, academic institutions, individual artists, and artist managers and booking agents.
-Members represent disciplines including various forms of dance, music, theater, puppetry, circus, magic, attractions and performance art.
+Members represent multiple disciplines including various forms of dance, music, theater, puppetry, circus, magic, attractions and performance art.